mirgee/spaceknow_assignement/README.md

 The resulting images can be found in `./img/`, and the number of detected instances over the period is printed out in the console.

+Only eligible scenes, i.e. with cloud coverage under 0.05 and GSD under 0.55 are analyzed.

 Be patient!
 Based on the age of oldest scene analyzed, selected area, extent size and other factors, execution may take 5-20 minutes.